Entry Period: September 1 - November 15

 1. Members and non-members can submit to the NATJA Awards Competition using the downloadable Guidelines & Entry Form (PDF).

-2. Photocopies of stories and the entry form are acceptable.
+2. Photocopies of articles and the entry form are acceptable.
+Photocopies must be legible.

-3. Please write LEGIBLY when filling out the form.
+3. Write LEGIBLY when filling out the form.
 Information provided on the form by the submitter will be reflected when winners and finalists are announced.

 4. Each entry must provide contact information for the submitter and the journalist/photographer, if different than the person submitting.
 Publications that submit on behalf of journalists will be responsible for notifying the journalist in the event that their work places in the competition.